Allan Quatermain: Themes

-Chronology of Haggard's Allan Quatermain, Ayesha, and Umslopogaas stories
+Chronology of Haggard's Allan Quatermain, Ayesha, Mopo, and Umslopogaas stories

 Dates of events in Allan Quatermain's life and Ayesha's are given as "Chronological year" (left).
 Dates of first publication in book form are given as "Publication year" (right).

 The four Ayesha novels are marked (*).
 Allan Quatermain and Umslopogaas appears only in She and Allan (1921), third-published of the four and second in the Ayesha chronology.

 The three Umslopogaas novels are marked (**).
 Ayesha appears only in She and Allan (1921), third-published of the three and second in the Umslopogaas chronology.
 Allan appears there and in Allan Quatermain (1887), first-published of the three and last in the Umslopogaas chronology—as in Allan's own.
 That story is set in 1884–1885; only Ayesha: The Return of She (1905) is set later, in 1899.